Sirius-social/sirius-sdk-python/how-tos/distributed_state_machines/README.rst

 of states and transitions.
 Transitions are triggered by events.
 Some events are triggered manually (e.g., someone pushes a button to cycle an airlock); others might be automatic (e.g., once the bay door finishes opening, the bay door should automatically go into an open state).
-A simple way to model state machines is with a matrix, where states are rows, events are columns, and transitions are the intersections or cells.

 How Sirius schedule state-machine
 ====================================